EventStacks/website/pages/posts/enforcing-consistency-guidelines-part-1.md

   ...
 `}</CodeBlock>

-Now it's time to go through each of the consistency guidelines and match each up with a spectral rule.
+Now it's time to go through each of the consistency guidelines and match each up with a Spectral rule.

 ### Rules
 Each consistency guideline is then matched against one or more Spectral rules.
-The majority of the rules are explained in [part 2](/posts/enforcing-consistency-guidelines-part-2).
+The majority of the rules are explained in [part 2](/posts/enforcing-consistency-guidelines-part-2) as it require both custom rules and functions.

 #### Enforce API meta information
 > MUST contain API meta information [218].